 Once agreement on the discussion points or material is reached, the Secretariat would submit any Sharks MOU documents to the RFMO.
 The Secretariat would also work with the Sharks MOU representative to ensure that agreed views and appropriate products, briefing papers etc. have been conveyed to the Sharks MOU Focal points;

-After the meeting, the Sharks MOU representative will report back to the Signatories, including via a brief written report to the Advisory Committee.
+After the meeting, the Sharks MOU representative shouldl report back to the Signatories, including via a brief written report to the Advisory Committee.

-If this method of engagement was to be agreed by the MOS it will require dedicated funding.

-RECOMMENDED ACTIVITIES TO BE UNDERTAKEN BY THE SHARKS MOU SIGNATORIES IN THEIR ENGAGEMENT WITH RELEVANT TUNA RFMOS
+ACTIVITIES THAT SIGNATORIES MAY WISH TO UNDERTAKE IN THEIR ENGAGEMENT WITH RELEVANT TUNA RFMOS

 International Commission for the Conservation of Atlantic Tuna (ICCAT)

-Signatories of the Sharks MOU should:
+Signatories of the Sharks MOU could:

 encourage ICCAT to amend its Recommendation on shark finning such that sharks are required to be landed with fins naturally attached;